 Another important theoretical feature of the trust game is that it explicitly disentangles two concepts that are sometimes treated as identical: trust, defined as the willingness to trust and measured by the amount sent by the trustor, and reciprocity, defined as the willingness to honor the trust received and measured by the ratio between amount sent by the trustor and the amount sent back by the trustee.
 In essence, the trust game is a prisoner's dilemma game played sequentially: the first player cooperates, exposing himself to possibly earning a lower payoff, and trusting the other player to reciprocate by cooperating back; the second player, having the knowledge of the first player's move, makes a contingent reciprocity decision.
 In prisoner's dilemma games, rational behavior, i.e. competition or defection, could be attributed to either greed (self-interest) or fear of non-cooperative behavior of the other party in the game.
-In this trust game, with the sequential mover feature, defection by the trustee could not be attributed to fear of non-cooperative behavior of the other party in the game and represent opposite poles of a continuum.
+In this trust game, with the sequential mover feature, defection by the trustee could not be attributed to fear of non-cooperative behavior of the other party in the game but only to self-interest.
+In other words, reciprocity and self-interest are incompatible in the trust game and represent opposite poles of a continuum.
 Consequently, this game offers a richer structure than a simultaneous, dichotomous-response prisoner's dilemma game, providing a particularly sharp and parsimonious test for trust and reciprocity behavior.